-This write-up is about how to perform laser hair removal on your own legs.
-Women spend thousands of dollars every year buying razors, creams, and waxes to contend with relentless hair growth.
-If you want silky, smooth lasting results, this hair removal technique may be for you.
+This write-up is about how to perform laser hair removal on your legs.
+Women spend thousands of dollars buying razors, creams and waxes to contend with relentless hair growth.
+But, if you want silky, smooth, lasting results, this hair removal technique may be for you.

-Laser hair removal is a popular cosmetic procedure used to remove unwanted hair on the face, arms, legs, bikini area and underarms.
-Using intense pulsed light (IPL) heat and destroy hair follicles beneath the user's skin.
-The treatment damages the follicle enough to slow or eliminate hair growth completely.
+Laser hair removal is a popular cosmetic procedure that removes unwanted hair on the face, arms, legs, bikini area and underarms.
+Using intense pulsed light (IPL), heat and destroy hair follicles beneath the user's skin.
+The treatment damages the follicle enough to slow or eliminate hair growth.
 It is a remarkably effective treatment for clinically excessive hair growth (hirsutism).

-A laser hair removal kit is a cost-saving and effective personal grooming solution that can be used without ever having to leave the comfort of your home.
+A laser hair removal kit is a cost-saving and effective personal grooming solution that you can use without ever having to leave the comfort of your home.
 It's an investment that could change your skincare regimen forever.

 How does laser hair removal work?

-The technique uses a powerful laser device to target melanin, the skin pigment that lives deep within the hair follicle.
-The heat destroys all or most of the follicle, which causes hair growth to slow or stop completely.
-Multiple treatments may be required to achieve the desired results.
+The technique uses a powerful laser device to target melanin, the skin pigment deep within the hair follicle.
+The heat destroys all or most of the hair follicles, which causes hair growth to slow or stop altogether.
+Multiple IPL laser treatments will be needed to achieve the desired results.

 Is laser hair removal for everyone?

 Laser hair removal is most effective on those with fair skin and thicker, darker hair.
-Results have shown that individuals with darker skin are more susceptible to burns created by the IPL because the pigment in the upper layers of the skin absorbs some of the laser light.
+However, results have shown that individuals with darker skin do not absorb enough IPL light because their skin and hair are the same colour.
 Likewise, the laser will be much less effective on fair hair.